 Doing exercises and running will strengthens the brain and increases the level of:

-- Noradrenaline which helps us with our focus and makes us feel active
+- Noradrenaline helps us with our focus and makes us feel active

-- Dopamine which makes us feel motivated and happy
+- Dopamine makes us feel motivated and happy

-- Serotonin which gives us ease, inner strength and satisfaction
+- Serotonin gives us ease, inner strength, and satisfaction

-- Endorphins which suppresses pain and increases our level of well-being
+- Endorphins suppress pain and increase our level of well-being

 Now let’s look at which things you should consider incorporating in your weekly running schedule.